neuralmagic/deepsparse/research/mpt/README.md

 Following these initial results, we are rapidly expanding our support for LLMs across the Neural Magic stack, including:

 - **Productizing Sparse Fine Tuning**: Enable external users to apply the sparse fine-tuning to business datasets
-- **Expanding Model Support**: Apply sparse fine-tuning results to Llama2 and Mistral models
+- **Expanding Model Support**: Apply sparse fine-tuning results to Mistral models
 - **Pushing to Higher Sparsity**: Improving our pruning algorithms to reach higher sparsity
 - **Building General Sparse Model**: Create sparse model that can perform well on general tasks like OpenLLM leaderboard